sandjes1046/Event-Calendar/README.md

 # Event-Calendar
-With a sign in and password youare able to access a calendar where you can make and plan events using Java
+With a sign in and password you are able to access a calendar where you can make and plan events